Volume 114, Number 8, Pages 1257-1276 (August 2014)

-It is the position of the American Dietetic Association that children ages 2 to 11 years should achieve optimal physical and cognitive development, attain a healthy weight, enjoy food, and reduce the risk of chronic disease through appropriate eating habits and participation in regular physical activity.
-The health status of American children has generally improved during the past 3 decades.
-However, the number of children who are overweight has more than doubled among 2- to 5-year-old children and more than tripled among 6- to 11-year-old children, which has major health consequences.
-This increase in childhood overweight has broadened the focus of dietary guidance to address children's overconsumption of energy-dense, nutrient-poor foods and beverages and physical activity patterns.
-Health promotion will help reduce diet-related risks of chronic degenerative diseases, such as cardiovascular disease, type 2 diabetes, cancer, obesity, and osteoporosis.
-This position reviews what US children are eating and explores trends in food and nutrient intakes as well as the impact of school meals on children's diets.
-Dietary recommendations and guidelines and the benefits of physical activity are also discussed.
-The roles of parents and caregivers in influencing the development of healthful eating behaviors are highlighted.
-Specific recommendations and sources of nutrition messages to improve the nutritional well-being of children are provided for food and nutrition professionals.
+It is the position of the Academy of Nutrition and Dietetics that children ages 2 to 11 years should achieve optimal physical and cognitive development, maintain healthy weights, enjoy food, and reduce the risk of chronic disease through appropriate eating habits and participation in regular physical activity.
+Rapid increases in the prevalence of childhood obesity during the 1980s and 1990s focused attention on young children’s overconsumption of energy-dense, nutrient-poor foods and beverages and lack of physical activity.
+While recent data suggest a stabilization of obesity rates, several public health concerns remain.
+These include the most effective ways to promote healthy weights, the number of children living in food insecurity, the under-consumption of key nutrients, and the early development of diet-related risks for chronic diseases, such as cardiovascular disease, type 2 diabetes, cancer, obesity, and osteoporosis.
+This Position Paper reviews what children 2 to 11 years old in the United States are reportedly eating, explores trends in food and nutrient intakes, and examines the impact of federal nutrition programs on child nutrition.
+Current dietary recommendations and guidelines for physical activity are also discussed.
+The roles of parents and caregivers in influencing the development of life-long healthy eating behaviors are highlighted.
+The Academy of Nutrition and Dietetics works with other allied health and food industry professionals to translate dietary recommendations and guidelines into positive, practical health messages.
+Specific recommendations and sources of science-based nutrition messages to improve the nutritional well-being of children are provided for food and nutrition practitioners.